Postcodes in the United Kingdom: Adaptation of earlier systems into national system

 When the national postcode system was introduced, many existing postal districts were incorporated into it, so that postcodes in Toxteth (Liverpool 8) start with L8.
 The districts in both Manchester and Salford gained M postcodes, so Salford 7 became M7 and so on (and similarly in Brighton and Hove, both using the prefix BN).
 The old coding lives on in a small number of street signs with (for example) "Salford 7" at the bottom.
 In other cases, the district numbers were replaced with unrelated numbers.
-In Glasgow many of its G-prefixed numbers are not used as C1 became G1, W1 became G11, N1 became G21, E1 became G31, S1 became G41, SW1 became G51, and so on.
-In London (as postally defined), 1917-created postal districts are mapped unchanged to those of today but its much enlarged administrative area, Greater London, was created in April 1965.
-From that month the remaining 60% of Greater London's area has postcodes referring to 13 other post towns.
-Additionally, there were too few postcodes to adequately cover districts in central London (particularly in the WC and EC areas), so these were subdivided with a letter suffix rather than being split into new numbered districts so as to retain the familiar codes.
+In Glasgow, as a result of the transposition of the earlier compass point districts to "G" districts (C1 became G1, W1 became G11, N1 became G21, E1 became G31, S1 became G41, SW1 became G51, and so on) many of the available G districts have not been allocated (and to do so would disrupt the geographical consistency of the existing numbered districts).
+In London (as postally defined), postal districts created and mapped in 1917 remain unchanged today despite Greater London, created in April 1965, covering a much larger administrative area.
+The London post town covers 40% of Greater London and the remaining 60% of Greater London's area has postcodes referring to 13 other post towns.
+Additionally, there were too few postcodes available to meet the level of demand of addresses in districts in central London (particularly in the WC and EC areas), so these were subdivided further with the resulting districts numbered with a letter suffix following the number of the predecessor district, so as to retain the familiar codes.
+The PAF refers to these subdivisions as districts.

-GB postcodes available as OpenData

-Prior to 1 April 2010, the Royal Mail licensed use of the postcode database for a charge of about £4,000 per year.
-Following a campaign and a government consultation in 2009, the Ordnance Survey released Code-Point Open, detailing each current postcode in Great Britain together with a geo-code for re-use free of charge under an attribution-only licence (Open Government Licence as part of OS OpenData).

-Postcodes linked to a variety of UK geographies

-The Office for National Statistics (ONS Geography) maintains and publishes a series of freely available, downloadable postcode products that link all current and terminated UK postcodes to a range of administrative, health, statistical and other geographies using the Code-Point Open grid reference.

-Formatting
+Structure, Formatting and Validation

 Overview

-The postcodes are alphanumeric, and are variable in length: ranging from six to eight characters (including a space).
-Each postcode is divided into two parts separated by a single space: the outward code and the inward code respectively.
-The outward code includes the postcode area and the postcode district, respectively.
-The inward code includes the postcode sector and the postcode unit respectively.
-Examples of postcodes are "SW1W 0NY", "PO16 7GZ", "GU16 7HF", and "L1 8JQ".
+Postcodes are alphanumeric, and are (surprisingly) variable in length: ranging from six to eight characters (including a space); and also in format (there are six valid formats for postcodes currently listed in the PAF).
+Each postcode is divided into two parts separated by a single space: the outward code and the inward code.
+The outward code comprises the postcode area followed by the postcode district.
+The inward code comprises the postcode sector followed by the postcode unit.
+The postcode for Falstaff Grove, Warwick is CV34 6EY and its four components are shown below:

 Outward code

-The outward code is the part of the postcode before the single space in the middle.
-It is between two and four characters long.
-Examples of outward codes are "L1", "W1A", "RH1", "RH10" or "SE1P".
-A few outward codes are non-geographic, not divulging where mail is to be sent.
+The outward code is the first part of the postcode.
+It is between two and four characters long and must be in one of six formats.
+It is followed by a single space which separates it from the inward code.